John Coleman (Australian footballer): Personal life

-Coleman moved to the Mornington Peninsula, buying a rural property at Arthurs Seat and running the Dromana Hotel.
+Following his coaching career, Coleman moved to the Mornington Peninsula, buying a rural property at Arthurs Seat and running the Dromana Hotel.

+Death

-In the early hours of 5 April 1973, he died suddenly of coronary atheroma.
+In the early hours of 5 April 1973, Coleman died suddenly of coronary atheroma. in his hotel at Dromana.
 The public was stunned and saddened.
 He was just 44 years old.

-On Saturday 7 April 1973, the opening round of the VFL season included a match held at Windy Hill between Essendon and Richmond, which in effect became a John Coleman memorial.
-Richmond defeated Essendon by 2 points that day, with the decisive last goal of the game kicked by Richmond's Kevin Sheedy, who would go on to be Essendon's next premiership-winning coach (1984) after Coleman.
-After a large funeral conducted at St Thomas' Church of England, in Mount Alexander Road, Moonee Ponds (the church in which he had married), by Archdeacon Randal Hugh Deasey (1916–?) on Monday 9 April 1973, attended by many of Melbourne's sporting community, Coleman was cremated.
-Some 400 people packed into the church, and another 600 stood outside the church listening to the service broadcast over loudspeakers.
+Two days later, the opening round of the VFL season included a match held at Windy Hill between Essendon and Richmond, which in effect became a John Coleman memorial.
+Richmond defeated Essendon by 2 points that day, with the decisive last goal of the game kicked by Richmond's Kevin Sheedy, who would go on to be Essendon's next premiership-winning coach (in 1984) after Coleman.
+Following a large funeral conducted at St Thomas' Church of England in Moonee Ponds (the church in which he had married) by Archdeacon Randal Hugh Deasey the next Monday, Coleman was cremated.
+Some 400 people, including many of Melbourne's sporting community, packed into the church, and another 600 stood outside the church listening to the service broadcast over loudspeakers.

-The pallbearers included his brother Albert, his former business associate Ted Rippon, and the former Essendon full-forward Ted Fordham.
-The mourners included Sir Maurice Nathan and Ralph Lane from the VFL, and Essendon footballers John Birt, Russell Blew, Jack Clarke, Ken Fraser, Geoff Leek, Greg Sewell, David Shaw, John Somerville, and John Williams.
+The pallbearers included Coleman's brother Albert, his former business associate Ted Rippon, and the former Essendon full-forward Ted Fordham.
+The mourners included former Lord mayor Sir Maurice Nathan and Ralph Lane from the VFL, and Essendon footballers John Birt, Russell Blew, Jack Clarke, Ken Fraser, Geoff Leek, Greg Sewell, David Shaw, John Somerville, and John Williams.